 Who benefits with Solidworks on the Cloud?

-Only the maintenanced Solidworks user.
+Only the Solidworks user with a current annual maintenance in force.
 This really doesn't enhance the industry.
-It is still the same old dated sketch, sketch, constrain, constrain program with the separate part, assembly and drawing files.
+It is still the same old dated cumbersome constrained sketching program with the separate part, assembly and drawing files.
 You have to have your files accessible in cloud storage.
 It is more of a bit of fluff than a truly productive enhancement.
 Most of the Solidworks users are employees and if they work at home, I think they can have a home license, the same with a laptop.
 It is funny I just got an email pertaining to another article from an associate that referenced a fellow that left his Solidworks up at work and he couldn't get Solidworks running at home, so I might be wrong about home licenses.
 I am sure some will be fooled in the hype that this offers huge productivity.
 But it really doesn't, when you do a bottom line analysis.

 With the limited access to your files I am sure most companies will stick with locally loaded Solidworks.
 It makes you wonder if a company would want Solidworks in the Cloud available to the employee?
 Is there a way to block access?
 Hmm, there seems to be more to this than meets the eye.
 Hmmm, what if I have a friend with Solidworks, could I use his license?
 This is getting very interesting.
 I am sure they will not allow two users on at once.
 But what about the local user, would his/her system be affected?